 These colours appear as if they are advancing towards you, appearing nearer.

-They can help create a warm, cozy atmosphere.
+They can help create a warm, cosy atmosphere.

 The other half - from green to red-violet - is considered cool.